 How do hackers get caught and exposed?
 Understanding the methods employed in hacker detection and apprehension is vital in safeguarding your company against looming cyber threats.

-The growth of cybercrime in recent years has been truly staggering.
-The age old saying that crime doesn’t pay has unfortunately been knocked on its head as cybercrime has become an increasingly lucrative and profitable business.
+In fact, the growth of cybercrime in recent years has been staggering.
+The age-old saying that crime doesn’t pay has unfortunately been turned on its head, as cybercrime has become an increasingly lucrative and profitable business.

 It has relatively low risks compared to other criminal activities and cybercriminals have realised that they can make more money, with less risk of getting caught, and receive smaller penalties if they do get caught, by manipulating technology for their own gain.

 According to research conducted by security firm Bromium, the highest-earning cybercriminals are earning up to $2m a year, mid-level criminals up to $900,000 a year, and entry-level hackers are making roughly around $42,000.
 It’s clearly a booming business that’s attracted the attention of criminals who are keen to capitalise on this growth market.

 In the past, cybercrime was committed mainly by individuals or small groups.
 However, in today’s increasingly connected world, we are seeing organised criminal networks commit these crimes on an unprecedented scale.

 These criminal gangs act with impunity, they can hide behind software that obscures their identity and use the anonymity of the internet to commit these attacks without fear of reprisal.

 Cybercriminals will use malware, phishing links, DDoS attacks, and a host of other tactics to target vulnerable companies and individuals that have poorly protected data.
 Hackers follow the money and our data can be used to commit identity fraud, traded on hacker’s forums, or sold on the dark web.